 Categories of Cybercrime

 • Property: This is similar to a real-life instance of a criminal illegally possessing an individual’s bank or credit card details.
 The hacker steals a person’s bank details to gain access to funds, make purchases online or run phishing scams to get people to give away their information.
-They could also use a malicious software to gain access to a web page with confidential information.
+They could also use malicious software to gain access to a webpage with confidential information.

 • Individual: This category of cybercrime involves one individual distributing malicious or illegal information online.
 This can include cyberstalking, distributing pornography and trafficking.

-• Government: This is the least common cybercrime, but is the most serious offense.
-A crime against the government is also known as cyber terrorism.
-Government cybercrime includes hacking government websites, military websites or distributing propaganda.
+• Government: This is the least common type of cybercrime but is the most serious offense.
+A crime against the government is also known as cyberterrorism.
+Government cybercrime includes hacking government websites or distributing propaganda.
 These criminals are usually terrorists or enemy governments of other nations.

 Types of Cybercrime